-Capparis spinosa var. nummularia – Wild Passionfruit (plant)
+Capparis spinosa var. nummularia – Caper Bush (plant)

 Wild passionfruit, or (locally) caper bush, is an Australian native plant.
 It is a subspecies of the caper adapted to deserts.
 Its name in the Arrernte language of Central Australia is Merne arrutnenge.
 Wild passionfruit is a tasty bush tucker food.
 When it ripens, the skin turns orange and splits open and the little black seeds become visible.
 It is then ready to eat.
 The seeds are hot and spicy when crushed.
 It grows prolifically in riverbanks in the desert.

 Related to the commercial caper (Capparis spinosa), the young flower buds perhaps may be pickled like capers and the edible fruit eaten without preparation, they taste sweet and are eaten whole.

 Care and Cultivation of Capparis spinosa var. nummularia